rtaibah/jekyll-blog/_posts/blog/2007-12-11-openhulu-not.md

 title: OpenHulu...Not!
 author: rami
-layout: historical-blog
+layout: linuxologist
 permalink: /2007/12/11/openhulu-not/
-categories: Blog
+categories: [Blog]
-tags: hulu, media, piracy
+tags: [hulu, media, piracy]
 summary: With the beta launch of the free TV streaming service [Hulu](http://www.hulu.com "Hulu"), lots of people are scrambling to get their hands on an invite.
 I for one have submitted to Hulu for an invite since October, and I got nothing.

---
+---

 ![Open Hulu Blocked]({{"assets/images/content/blog/open-hulu-blocked.jpg" | absolute_url }})